XmasCarola/pySnippets/README.md

 # Python snippets

-A set of snippets designed to solve Maths' riddles and brain teasers.
+A set of snippets, written in Python, designed to solve Maths' riddles and brain teasers.